GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

           "id": "1556128018126591", # <== This is the inventory ID.
           "lastWarning": ""
         }

+    Warning: sometimes the installation procedure does not complete as expected, in which case the VM might throw the following error `forseti: command not found`; if this is the case you have three options:
+    - restart the Forseti Server VM, since a [known issue](https://github.com/forseti-security/forseti-security/issues/2232) might have prevent the process to come up clean.
+    - destroy the installation ensure the project is clean and run terraform apply again.
+    - follow the steps detailed [here](https://forsetisecurity.org/docs/latest/develop/dev/setup.html#setting-up-a-local-environment) in the Forseti Server VM to install it locally.

 1. Create a model based on the inventory, and configure Forseti to use it: